 As a child, Tim Jensen is afraid of the boogeyman that hides in the closet.
 Trying to assure him, his father goes into the closet only for it to snatch him.
 Fifteen years later, Tim has grown up and told himself that his father left home and abandoned the family.
 With the death of his mother, Tim decides to return to the family house and confront his fears.
 However, the boogeyman is still alive and emerges to kill those around him.

-Boogeyman was the second film from the Ghost House Pictures production company formed by Sam Raimi – their first release was the successful American remake of The Grudge (2004) and they subsequently went onto the likes of The Messengers (2007), Rise (2007), 30 Days of Night (2007), Sam Raimi’s own Drag Me to Hell (2009), The Possession (2012), Don’t Breathe (2016) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).
+Boogeyman was the second film from the Ghost House Pictures production company formed by Sam Raimi – their first release was the successful American remake of The Grudge (2004) and they subsequently went onto the likes of The Messengers (2007), Rise (2007), 30 Days of Night (2007), Sam Raimi’s own Drag Me to Hell (2009), The Possession (2012), Don’t Breathe (2016), The Unholy (2021) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series Legend of the Seeker (2008-10) and 13: Fear is Real (2009).
 Sam Raimi is of course better known as a director with films like The Evil Dead (1981) and Spider-Man (2002) and sequels to either.
 Raimi and co-producer Robert Tapert also founded Renaissance Pictures where they have produced a number of films and tv series, most famously Hercules: The Legendary Journeys (1994-9) and Xena: Warrior Princess (1995-2001).

 One had little idea what to expect from Boogeyman before sitting down to watch it.
 Sam Raimi had a respectable tradition in the horror genre with the likes of The Evil Dead and The Evil Dead II (1987), while Ghost House’s The Grudge was modestly effective, all of which sat Boogeyman in promising stead.
 On the other hand, the director selected to handle Boogeyman was Stephen (T.) Kay, a former actor whose best known role was a regular on the tv soap General Hospital (1963– ).
 On the other side of the camera, Kay has some less than inspiring credits on his c.v. – he wrote the scripts for the big-screen remake of The Mod Squad (1999) and the tv movie Lizzie Borden Took an Ax (2014), while his second directorial outing was the widely reviled Sylvester Stallone remake of Get Carter (2000).
 Kay had previously ventured into genre material as director of the ghost story tv movie The Dead Will Tell (2004) and subsequently made the prison horror film Cell 213 (2011) and Isolation (2011).